rwtodd/asciipic/README.md

 # asciipic

-A macOS utility for generating ASCII versions of image files.
-This was a fun project to learn a little about `NSImage`/`CGImage`.
+A utility for generating ASCII versions of image files.

+This was a fun swift project to learn a little about `NSImage`/`CGImage` on macos, but then I reimplemented it in Java.
+The swift version is also in this repo.

 I've made other versions of this program in scala and go, I think.
 They live somewhere on my github account (most likely in the `small_programs` repos).